Paul J. Lunardi Park

 Historical Background

-Paul J. Lunardi Park is named after Paul J. Lunardi, who served as a member of the Roseville City Council from 1950 to 1959, including two terms as mayor in 1954 and 1958.
-He later went on to become a California State Assemblyman and State Senator.
+The park bears the name of Paul J. Lunardi, a dedicated public servant who was part of the Roseville City Council from 1950 to 1959.
+During this time, he served two terms as mayor (1954 and 1958) before moving on to represent the area as both a California State Assemblyman and later as a State Senator.

 All Features & Facilities